Metrics quickstart

 - Copy the dashboard ID from the dashboard page,

-- Paste it in the
+- Paste it into the

 Import via grafana.com

-field - Click the
+field. - Click the

 load